Kidzopolis: History

-On December 12, 2006, Six Flags released their plan for 2007.
-It detailed new corporate alliances with Thomas the Tank Engine, The Wiggles, Tony Hawk, and several others.
-In 2007, Six Flags Great Adventure, Six Flags Great America, and Six Flags New England opened Wiggles World at their parks.
-In 2008, Six Flags Great Escape opened Wiggles World at their park.
-Six Flags Fiesta Texas opened a version Wiggles World in 2009.
+On December 12, 2006, Six Flags announced their plans for 2007.
+The plans detailed several new corporate alliances, including with Thomas the Tank Engine, The Wiggles, and Tony Hawk.
+In 2007, Six Flags Great Adventure, Six Flags Great America, and Six Flags New England opened Wiggles World sections.
+In 2008, Six Flags Great Escape and Hurricane Harbor opened a Wiggles World section.
+Six Flags Fiesta Texas opened a Wiggles World section in 2009.

 In late 2010, Six Flags began the process of removing licensed theming from attractions.
 They terminated licenses with Thomas the Tank Engine, The Wiggles, Tony Hawk, Evel Knievel, and Terminator.
-This resulted in the removal of all Wiggles World theming and renaming attractions to suit the new Kidzopolis theme during the 2011 season.
-Six Flags Great Adventure is the only park that didn't transform its Wiggles World to Kidzopolis.
-Instead, their themed area was transformed to Safari Kids, and later renamed Jr. Thrillseekers in 2022.
+This resulted in the removal of all Wiggles World theming and the renaming of attractions in the sections, which would be known as Kidzopolis from 2011 onward.
+Six Flags Great Adventure was the only park that did not transform its Wiggles World section to Kidzopolis.
+Instead, their Wiggles World was transformed to Safari Kids.

-For the 2015 season, Six Flags New England re-themed their Route 66 attraction to have a wild safari theme under the new name "Wild Wheelz."
-This allowed for the car ride to fit in with the area more as the old, antique Route 66 theme was out of place for the vibrant and colorful children's theme that the Kidzopolis area has.

-After the 2018 season, Six Flags Great Escape removed its Krazy Kars, Krazy Kups, and Splish Splash Zone attraction to make way for an expansion to Hurricane Harbor, effectively closing the entire Kidzopolis area.
-The old theater is had been fenced off, leaving ZoomJets, now renamed to Island Air Adventures, as the only remaining attraction.
-Island Air Adventures operates as a water park attraction.
+After the 2018 season, Six Flags Great Escape and Hurricane Harbor removed their Krazy Kars, Krazy Kups, and Splish Splash Zone attractions to make way for an expansion of Hurricane Harbor, effectively closing the Kidzopolis section.
+The section's former theater was fenced off, leaving ZoomJets, which was renamed to Island Air Adventures, as the only remaining attraction from the section.
+Island Air Adventures now operates as part of Hurricane Harbor.

 For the 2023 season, Six Flags Fiesta Texas renamed Kidzopolis to Thrill Seeker Park.
 All attractions retained their existing names.
-In August 2023, Six Flags Fiesta Texas announced that Thrill Seeker Park would be expanded into their newly themed DC Universe.
-The Pirate Ship Play Zone and the kids theatre would be removed for new attractions.
-The Buckarooz attraction will be relocated back to its original home section of Crackaxle Canyon Steampunk District.
+In August 2023, Six Flags Fiesta Texas announced that Thrill Seeker Park would be absorbed into their new DC Universe area.